COGS18/COGS18.github.io/_build/intro.md

 ### Current Iteration

 {:.text-content}
-Introduction to Python is currently running for Spring Quarter 2019, for which you can check out the current [syllabus](../assets/intro/syllabus.pdf).
+Introduction to Python is currently running for Fall Quarter 2019, for which you can check out the current [syllabus](../assets/intro/syllabus.pdf).
 Course lectures are recorded and are publicly available as screencasts from [here](https://podcast.ucsd.edu/?q=COGS18).

 {:.sub-title}
 ### Materials